legacysurvey/legacysurvey/pages/dr9/files.rst

 In addition to the columns from the Tractor `catalogs`_, we have added columns from the SDSS files that can be used to track objects uniquely.
 These are typically some combination of ``PLATE``, ``FIBER``, ``MJD`` (or ``SMJD``) and, in some cases, ``RERUN``.

+In previous Data Releases, if a source was duplicated in the SDSS spectroscopic files, only one of the duplicates was matched to a Legacy Surveys photometric object.
+Starting with DR9, we match
+`all` duplicates in the SDSS spectroscopic files.
+The result is that all sources in the SDSS spectroscopic files should have information from the Legacy Surveys imaging if they match with any Legacy Surveys ``BRICK_PRIMARY`` photometric object.

 .. _`catalogs page`: ../catalogs
 .. _`catalogs`: ../catalogs
 .. _`Catalogs`: ../catalogs